UniFi OS Server Overview

-If you're in the market for a 5GHz PtMP platform from Ubiquiti, the company has three different offerings, ranging from the legacy airMAX M to the newer and more compatible airMAX AC and then the still brand new, UISP LTU.
-However, there was a platform before airMAX M called simply, airMAX which had products such as the NanoStation 2 and NanoStation 5, you can tell the difference in the product name, such as NanoStation M2 etc.
+If you're in the market for a 5GHz PtMP platform from Ubiquiti, the company has three different offerings, ranging from the legacy airMAX M to the newer and more compatible airMAX AC and also the UISP LTU platform.
+These three platforms are quite different, so let's compare them.

 No spam.
 Unsubscribe anytime.